-Following Gov. Whitmer’s “Stay Home, Stay Safe” order and guidelines published by the University of Michigan, The Michigan Engineering Zone is currently closed in response to the COVID-19 pandemic.
-All summer programs (including the NAF Future Ready Scholars program and the Thinkabit Lab Qcamps) will still be offered through online, virtual platforms.
+The Michigan Engineering Zone is currently operating remotely in response to the COVID-19 pandemic.
+All programs are still running through online, virtual platforms.
 Our staff is working remotely, so please contact email@example.com if you have any questions!

 The Qualcomm® Thinkabit Lab™ at the University of Michigan is a multi-year collaboration between Qualcomm Incorporated and Michigan Engineering providing youth in the Detroit and Southeast Michigan area with a unique, hands-on experience in science, technology, engineering and math (STEM) raising awareness of careers they may not know exist.

 The Thinkabit Lab inspires year-round, hosting classes from local schools during the academic year and camp programs during the summer.
 Link to summer camp info here.

 - Students arrive at the Detroit Center in the morning and receive their personalized badge

 - Students enter the Qualcomm®World of Work (QWOW™) space where they engage in activities to discover their own talents and are introduced to concepts in growing STEM fields, such as:

 - Creative robotics

 - Students then build on what they learned in QWOW by engage in fun and inventive, hands-on engineering projects, guided by trained, experienced Thinkabit Lab coordinators.
 They learn: